kevpstephens/retro-pokedex/README.md

 # The Retro Pokédex

-A React-based app that emulates the classic Pokemon player experience of exploring a Pokédex - styled in a manner that is reminiscent of an old-school Game Boy interface.
+A React-based app that emulates the classic Pokémon player experience of exploring a Pokédex - styled in a manner that is reminiscent of an old-school Game Boy interface.
 <br>
 Here's to hoping that, you too, will slide into the deep depths of nostalgia as you navigate this Pokédex!
 Have fun!